Springfield, IL Personal Injury Attorney

 If you miss your statute of limitations, you will most likely lose your right to seek compensation.
 The courts will generally refuse to hear a case that a plaintiff has submitted past the deadline.
 If they do not refuse, the defense can use the fact that you missed the statute of limitations against you, and request that the courts dismiss the case.
 Exceptions to the rule do exist.
 Speak to one of our lawyers about your specific deadline as soon as you can after an accident.

-Types of Personal Injury Cases Our Firm Handles
+Types of Personal Injury Cases We Represent

 We understand that each personal injury case is unique.
 We always work to gain a comprehensive understanding of each client’s case and his or her needs.
 As our client, we will prepare your case to account for short- and long-term needs.
 If a reasonable settlement cannot be reached, we are prepared to take your case to trial when it is in your best interests.
 We hold negligent parties accountable and work for your best possible result.
 Our overall goal is to help you get the respect, response and results you deserve in a range of accidents and negligent acts we focus our practice on, including: